Pelosi fumes over White House plan to release immigrant detainees in sanctuary cities

 TRUMP SAYS NO PLAN TO REVIVE FAMILY SEPARATIONS, BLAMES OBAMA FOR UPROAR

-The proposal was intended to alleviate crowded detention centers, the White House told Immigrations and Customs Enforcement (ICE).
+The proposal was intended to alleviate crowded detention centers, the White House told Immigration and Customs Enforcement (ICE).

 The same report said "the attempt at political retribution raised alarm within ICE."
 An ICE official responded, noting that there were budgetary and liability issues, but also said “there are PR risks as well.”